When it comes to World Records it seems that any bizarre or a variation on a theme seems acceptable.

 The ladies, of course, played well and dart averages over the years clearly show they have some of the highest averages regardless of sex:

-Trina Gulliver (MBE) because of the first World Champion.
+Trina Gulliver (MBE) became the first Womens World Champion.
 Trina beat Mandy Solomons 2-1 (sets) in the final.
 Trina went on to win the next six World Championships, i.e. seven in a row another record (to date).
 Trina also holds other records when it comes to the World Championships.
-To date (2019) Trina has won the title ten times and reached the final a total of twelve times.
+To date (2020) Trina has won the title ten times and reached the final a total of twelve times.

 When the sixteen top dart professionals split from the BDO to form the World Darts Council (WDC), now known as the Professional Darts Corporation (PDC) the first World Championship they formed in 1994 was not treated will the respect it now holds due to the lack of the depth of players the new Corporation held.
 Of the sixteen players that moved from the BDO World Championship, a number were former BDO World Champions This included the current BDO World Champion at the time ‘John Lowe’.
 However, it wasn’t John that won the first PDC World Championship or Eric Bristow (MBE), the first player to win five world titles and three World titles in a row.
 The winner of the first event was Dennis Priestly.